Research

 Network Embeddedness and Strategic Alignment in Great Power Competition

 My book project examines how social structures influence the alignment decisions of less powerful states in great–power competition.
 I argue that these decisions are shaped not only by factors like power distribution, threat perception, or regime type but also by the configurations of global networks—security, economic, and/or diplomatic—in which states are embedded.
-A state's position in these networks plays a crucial role in determining its vulnerability to peer influence and its ability to resist the wedge strategies employed by great powers, which ultimately affects its alignment choices in these rivalries.
+A state's position in these networks plays a crucial role in determining its vulnerability to peer influence and its ability to resist great powers' coercion, which ultimately affects its alignment choices in these rivalries.

 Publications